-The brakes have a plastic feel at the lever, but in the dry, summer conditions I tested them in, I couldn’t complain about their performance for the price, but they were disappointing in the wet.
+The TRP brakes have a plastic feel at the lever, but in the dry, summer conditions, I couldn’t complain about their performance for the price, but they were disappointing in the wet.

 If you’re a weight-weenie or top-flight racer, then sure, this bike has its drawbacks, but if you’re looking for something with great performance that’s got the essentials dialled (geometry, suspension), and much more, then you can’t go far wrong.
 Plus, it makes a great platform from which to upgrade.

 A well-priced enduro bike that has the essentials dialled if weight isn’t your number one priority.